 Approximately 80% of P is lost between mine and fork at all stages of the food production and consumption system (Cordell, Drangert and White, 2009).
-P losses from the consumption sector within EU-27 were estimated at approximately 655 kt, which was derived from wastewater
+P losses from the consumption sector within EU-27 (Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania,

-(55%), food waste (27%), and pet excreta (11%) accordingly, large quantities of P can be found in these waste streams, with a potential recovery (Zhu, Cakmak and Cetecioglu, 2023).
+Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden) were estimated at approximately 655 kilotons (kt), which was derived from wastewater (55%), food waste (27%), and pet excreta (11%) accordingly.
+Large quantities of P can be found in these waste streams, with a potential recovery (Zhu, Cakmak and Cetecioglu, 2023).